 A crown is a manufactured cap or jacket that is placed over a natural tooth which may be cracked, have an old or very large filling, or is severely decayed or damaged.
 The aim is to create a more aesthetically pleasing result whilst also enhancing strength and durability.
-A crown is recommended when the strength in your existing tooth has gone and it is no longer able to support a standard filling.
+Here at Oakley Dental in Manchester we recommend Dental Crowns when the strength in your existing tooth has gone and it is no longer able to support a standard filling.

 What will it look like?